RobustiPy/RobustiPy.github.io/hackathon.md

 - **20:00** - To the pub for further discussions!

-Further information on pre-arrival tasks, reading, and otherwise will be provided in due course / as appropriate! wise will be provided in due course / as appropriate!
+Further information on pre-arrival tasks, reading, and otherwise will be provided in due course / as appropriate!